 - Data on road accidents by road environment shows that a major portion (50.5%) of accidents took place on roads in open areas.
 Similarly, data on road accidents by road features reveals that 64.2 % of accidents during 2017 occurred on straight roads.
 Vehicle speed tends to be high on a straight road in open areas which corroborates the high percentage share of overspeeding in traffic violations associated with road accidents in 2017.

 - Old vehicles are prone to breakdowns and lack functioning safety features.

-- Tyre bursts on highways have been resulted in several incidences of road accident on high speed expressways.
+- Tyre bursts on highways have resulted in several incidences of road accidents on high-speed expressways.

-- Also no safety measures such as airbags,use of helmet also contributed to higher rates of fatalities.
+- Also, no safety measures such as airbags, the use of helmets also contributed to higher rates of fatalities.